When can I get a coronavirus vaccine? - KESQ

 Who might get vaccinated: Health care workers and nursing home residents

 December is a month for some big decisions.
-On Tuesday, the US Centers for Disease Control and Prevention’s Advisory Committee for Immunization Practices meets to vote on who should be the very first to get vaccinated.
-That will almost certainly be 21 million frontline health care workers, support staff and 3 million residents of long-term care facilities who have been hardest hit by the pandemic.
+The US Centers for Disease Control and Prevention’s Advisory Committee for Immunization Practices has voted to recommend that 21 million frontline health care workers, support staff and 3 million residents of long-term care facilities who have been hardest hit by the pandemic be in the first group.

 It will be easiest to vaccinate these groups — they’re already in institutional settings and the nursing home residents can get vaccinated at the same time their caregivers are being immunized.